JonathanFly/chirp-studio/README.md

 3. **Bookmark URL:** copy the block of code below that starts with "javascript" including the word javascript.
 4. On Chirp website, click this newly added bookmark link.
 Then navigate through your library, after the page loads, the script will add the extra metadata to each song.
 You will have to click the bookmark each new time you go to the site, but any notes added to songs will persist.

 This is just a big yarn ball of javascript on a timer, but it does work on my system.
+(I'm not sure if one still works.)

 ```